 Once you create the perfect outdoor dining atmosphere, add the final key ingredients: good food + good friends – then enjoy the evening together.

 As the host, prepare the main dish and ask each guest to bring something to complement it such as an appetizer, side dish, salad or dessert.
 This keeps the tone of the party casual and easy for everyone.
-When TIKI® Brand invited me to play host with their latest tabletop collection of torches, I asked Toni if I could bring the ambiance along with the main dish of chicken and shrimp for grilling.
-She got the night off from preparing the main dish.

 - Choose foods that can be made ahead or grilled to keep things easy.
 This way you get to enjoy your own party.